marti-1/detox/README.md

 # Detox

-A Chrome extensions that removes crap from popular websites.
+A Chrome extension that removes crap from popular websites.

 ## Supported websites